dead-claudia/enum-proposal/README.md

 - Enums consist of their variants and two tables: their keys and their values.
 - Several helper methods exist on enums to make it easier for them to remap integers, strings, and symbols to their enum variants.

+Apologies for the length.
+It's simpler than it looks - I just have a lot of low-level concerns about the implementation I wanted sorted out early.
+(It's why many enum proposals opt for numeric variants.)

 ### Syntax

 #### Enum declarations